Diethood » Recipes » Soups » Bouillabaisse Recipe

 Notes

 • Seasoning: Traditionally, Bouillabaisse is flavored with various herbs and spices, including saffron, garlic, and fennel.
-Don’t skimp on these – they make a significant difference to the end result.
+Don’t skimp on these – they make a significant difference.

 • If skipping the wine, use chicken broth with a dash of Dijon mustard or water with a bit of vinegar instead.

-• Boost flavor: Tomato paste in sauteed veggies or citrus zest can enhance the taste, especially without wine.
+• Boost the flavors: Tomato paste in sauteed veggies or citrus zest can enhance the taste, especially if you are not using wine.

 Nutrition